 You’ve two options today.
 You can choose to see more of Budapest or take a day trip to quaint and peaceful Lake Balaton, Hungary’s second most visited destination after Budapest.
 This is a perfect day trip from Budapest in summer.

-Know as Hungarian Sea, the 50 miles long lake sprinkled with resort towns, villages, and vineyards; Lake Balaton is Central Europe’s largest freshwater lake and beautiful too.
+Know as the Hungarian Sea, the 50 miles long lake is sprinkled with resort towns, villages, and vineyards; Lake Balaton is Central Europe’s largest freshwater lake and is beautiful too.

 You can take a Lake Balaton Tour from Budapest.
-It includes lunch, Lake Balaton cruise, a visit to Balatonfured, and Tihany.
+It includes lunch, a Lake Balaton cruise, and a visit to Balatonfured, and Tihany.